2024-05-07

 adb reverse tcp:3333 tcp:8080

-This binds the virtual device local TCP port 3333 to your host machine local TCP port 8080.
+- This binds the virtual device local TCP port 3333 to the host machine local TCP port 8080.

 Script with gmtool to automate the process